MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/How-to--Add-a-Microsoft-Dynamics-NAV-Server-Instance.md

     |*\<DatabaseServer\>*|Specifies the name of the [!INCLUDE[navnow](includes/navnow_md.md)] database in SQL Server.
 The name has the *domain\\computername* format.<br /><br /> If you are connecting to the same database as the existing [!INCLUDE[nav_server](includes/nav_server_md.md)] instance, then you can omit this parameter and value.|

     > [!NOTE]
-    >  The command that is shown includes only a subset of the parameters of New\-NAVServerInstance cmdlet.
-For more information about the syntax and parameters, see [T:Microsoft.Dynamics.Nav.Management.Cmdlets.New\-NAVServerInstance](assetId:///T:Microsoft.Dynamics.Nav.Management.Cmdlets.New-NAVServerInstance) topic in the Administration Cmdlets for [!INCLUDE[navnow](includes/navnow_md.md)] section of the Technical Reference.
+    >  The command that is shown includes only a subset of the parameters of New-NAVServerInstance cmdlet.
+For more information about the syntax and parameters, see [T:Microsoft.Dynamics.Nav.Management.Cmdlets.New-NAVServerInstance](assetId:///T:Microsoft.Dynamics.Nav.Management.Cmdlets.New-NAVServerInstance) topic in the Administration Cmdlets for [!INCLUDE[navnow](includes/navnow_md.md)] section of the Technical Reference.

 3. Press Enter to run the cmdlet.